emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 - `Previous` replaces `New` in the `ResourceCollection`;
 - the `ResourceView` then assigns `Previous` back to its `model` instance variable;
 - the `ResourceView`'s `pending` `viewState` is set back to `list`;
 - then, the `ResourceView` begins listening to `Previous` again for notifications.

-**Case 2:** `New` and `Previous` differ in either `name`, `namespace`, or both.
-Then:
-- `New`'s `name` and `namespace` are confirmed to be unique in the `ResourceCollection`.
-If not, an error is returned.
-- `New`'s `_pending` flag set to `add`, and `New` is added to the`ResourceCollection`, to receive updates.
-- the `ResourceView` `viewState` is set to `pending`.
-- `New` performs `doSave`, requesting the edge stack to create the new `Resource` based on `New`'s specification.
-- a timer is set for 5 seconds, to check if the edit has succeeded.
-If the edit operation has succeeded, the timer is ignored.
-However, if the edit has not succeeded, the timeout is used for restoring the system to its previous, un-edited state.

-At this point the system is awaiting one of two outcomes: the `Resource` has been successfully added to the system, or a timeout.

-The successful outcome: the `ResourceView` receives a notification from `New` that it has been updated (i.e. that the `Resource` has been successfully added to the system).
-Then:
-- `Previous` is deleted from the system by calling its `doDelete` method.
-- `_savedModel` is set to `null` (thus removing the reference to `Previous`);
-- `ResourceView`'s `pending` `viewState` is set back to `list`.

-The timout fires: this means that the `ResourceView` has not been notified within 5 seconds that `New` has been successfully added to the system.
-Then:
-- the `ResourceView` stops listening to `New`'s notifications;
-- `New`'s `_pending` state is cleared, which will cause it to be automatically removed from the `ResourceCollection` since it is not represented in the snapshot;
-- the `ResourceView` assigns `Previous` back to its `model` instance variable;
-- then, the `ResourceView` begins listening to `Previous` again for notifications.

 # Examples